Beamforming Design for Intelligent Reffecting Surface Aided Near-Field THz Communications: Numerical Results

 \section{Numerical Results}

-In this section, numerical results are presented to illustrate the effectiveness of the proposed DLDD IRS beamforming scheme.
+In this section, numerical results are presented to illustrate the effectiveness of the proposed DLDD IRS beamforming and sub-optimal joint beamforming schemes.
 The center of the IRS is located at $(0,0,0)$ m of a three-dimensional coordinate system.
-The BS and the user are located at $(0,1.5,-1.5)$ m and $(2,-4,-2)$, respectively.
+The BS and the user are located at $(0,2,-1)$ m and $(2,-4,-2)$, respectively.
 It is assumed the IRS elements are separated by half of the wavelength, i.e., $d=\frac{\lambda_c}{2}$.
-Without otherwise specified, the parameters are set as: $N=100\times 100$, $K=10\times10$, $f_c=300$, $B=30$, and $M=128$.
-For comparison, the optimal frequency-dependent IRS beamforming serves as the performance upper bound, where each element is equipped with a TD module \cite{far_near}, and the conventional IRS beamforming without TD modules is adopted as benchmark.
+Without otherwise specified, the parameters are set as: $N_t=32$, $K_t=4$, $N_y=N_z=80$, $K_y=K_z=10$, $f_c=300$ GHz, $B=30$ GHz, $M=128$, $P_m=20$ dBm, and $\sigma_m=-120$ dBm.

+To validate the effectiveness of the proposed DLDD IRS beamforming scheme, we first considered the single-antenna BS scenario, where $N_t=1$.
 The generated beams at the center frequency, $f_c$, and the edge subcarriers, $f_1$ and $f_M$, by adopting the proposed DLDD IRS beamforming scheme are presented in Fig. \ref{fig}\subref{proposed_beamsplit}.
 By comparing Fig. \ref{fig}\subref{beamsplit} and \subref{proposed_beamsplit}, it is observed that the proposed scheme can focus the generated beams at different frequencies to the target location.
 The normalized array gains at different subcarriers are further illustrated in Fig. \ref{best}\subref{array_gain}.
 It can be seen that the near-field beam split effect of IRS is suppressed by our proposed scheme.
-Specifically, in the wideband system with $B = 30$ GHz, the normalized array gain of conventional narrowband IRS beamforming suffers over $90\%$ loss at the edge subcarriers, as compared to the narrowband case with $B = 0.3$ GHz.
-By performing the proposed DLDD IRS beamforming scheme, the array gain loss can be effectively reduced to about $2\%$.
-Put differently, the proposed scheme can achieve up to $98\%$ near-optimal array gain across the entire bandwidth.
-Therefore, it can effectively serve as a wideband IRS beamforming design.
+Specifically, in the wideband system with $B = 30$ GHz, the normalized array gain of conventional narrowband IRS beamforming suffers nearly $100\%$ loss at the edge subcarriers, as compared to the narrowband case with $B = 0.3$ GHz.
+By performing the proposed IRS beamforming scheme, the array gain loss can be significantly reduced to about $8\%$.
+Put differently, the proposed scheme can achieve up to $92\%$ near-optimal array gain across the entire bandwidth.
+Therefore, it effectively serve as a wideband IRS beamforming design.